pineda-vv/beautiful-jekyll/_posts/2018-03-02-bitcoin-time-series.md

 %matplotlib inline
 ```

-    /Applications/anaconda/lib/python2.7/site-packages/statsmodels/compat/pandas.py:56: FutureWarning: The pandas.core.datetools module is deprecated and will be removed in a future version.
-Please use the pandas.tseries module instead.
-      from pandas.core import datetools

-### The bitcoin dollar price data was downloaded from Quandl.
+#### The bitcoin dollar price data was downloaded from Quandl.
 I chose the set from the Bitstamp Exchange

 ```python